 Richard sits down in the chair, nervous as he begins to talk.
-Again, he did not complete his homework assignment, which was to make a list of careers he would find interesting.
-Richard is 18, just graduated high school, and has no idea what to do for the future.
+Again, he did not complete his homework assignment to list careers he would find interesting.
+Richard is 18, just graduated from high school, and has no idea what to do in the future.
 He talks about things he likes, such as playing video games and chatting with people online, but does not know what would interest him for a career.
 Richard’s only idea is to become a YouTube star and play games for a living.
 His parents want him to attend college and get a real job, but this seems pointless.
-For Richard, work should be about what makes you happy, and because he likes to play video games, why cannot this be a job?
+For Richard, work should be about what makes you happy, and since he likes playing video games, why can’t that be a job?

-Richard discusses getting a job within the gaming industry and begins to list jobs that interest him.
+Richard discusses getting a job in the gaming industry and begins listing roles that interest him.
 While he has some ideas, Richard is afraid he may not be good enough to become successful and may make the wrong career choice.
-Richard’s fear is picking a career he would not like or be good at and then feeling stuck.
+Richard’s fear is picking a career he would not like or be good at, and then feeling stuck.
 Richard goes back to being a YouTube star and says he could succeed if his parents understood his drive.
-Over the next few weeks, he breaks down the tasks needed to be a successful YouTube star and realizes it is much more than playing video games.
+Over the next few weeks, he breaks down the tasks required to become a successful YouTube star and realizes it is much more than just playing video games.
 He would need to become a good writer, an excellent marketer, and a masterful comedian.
 Richard becomes discouraged and decides to do what he does best, play games 10-14 hours a day.

-Richard refuses to make a choice and says there are too many options and he is not good enough for anything but playing games.
+Richard refuses to make a choice, saying there are too many options and that he is not good enough for anything but playing games.
 As summer ends, he has not enrolled in college and instead works part-time, with most of his days playing video games.
-Fear has crippled Richard, and over the next year, he works to overcome his fears of the future and slowly, over time, begins to determine his purpose.
+Fear has crippled Richard, and over the next year he works to overcome his fears of the future and, slowly, begins to determine his purpose.

 The above is a fictional account of what I often experience in treating teens and young adults addicted to the Internet.
 I have found most do not have clear goals for the future and live in fear.
 I have seen career concerns have influenced addiction in many of my clients, as the Internet is a coping skill to deal with stress.